morgannamie/Differential-Expression-Reports/README.md

 - **Sample Report**
   Interactive HTML report that is created by the scripts containing differential expression visualizations and other run information.

+- **DDS File**
+  The output dds object from DESeq2.
+This particular dds object comes from the workflow done in https://github.com/morgannamie/Bulk-RNA-Seq

 - **README.md**
   This file, which describes the project and how to use the scripts.